bodong1987/Avalonia.PropertyGrid/README.md

     ![CheckList](./Docs/Images/CheckList.png)

 ### Data Reloading
-Implement from System.ComponentModel.INotifyPropertyChanged and trigger the PropertyChanged event when the property changes.
-PropertyGrid will listen to these events and automatically refresh the view data.
+Implement from `System.ComponentModel.INotifyPropertyChanged` and trigger the `PropertyChanged` event when the property changes. `PropertyGrid` will listen to these events and automatically refresh the view data.
-if you implementing from PropertyModels.ComponentModel.INotifyPropertyChanged instead of System.ComponentModel.INotifyPropertyChanged will gain the additional ability to automatically fire the PropertyChanged event when an edit occurs in the PropertyGrid without having to handle each property itself.
+if you implementing from `PropertyModels.ComponentModel.INotifyPropertyChanged` instead of `System.ComponentModel.INotifyPropertyChanged` will gain the additional ability to automatically fire the `PropertyChanged` event when an edit occurs in the PropertyGrid without having to handle each property itself.
-You can also directly inherit PropertyModel.ComponentModel.MiniReactiveObject, PropertyModel.ComponentModel.ReactiveObject.
+You can also directly inherit `PropertyModel.ComponentModel.MiniReactiveObject`, `PropertyModel.ComponentModel.ReactiveObject`.
 The former only has data change notification capabilities, while the latter also has data dynamic visibility refresh support.
-If you use ReactiveUI.ReactiveObject directly, then you will not have dynamic visibility support.
-At this time, you need to monitor the relevant properties yourself, rather than using the RaisePropertyChanged method to throw the corresponding property change event.
+If you use `ReactiveUI.ReactiveObject` directly, then you will not have dynamic visibility support.
+At this time, you need to monitor the relevant properties yourself, rather than using the `RaisePropertyChanged` method to throw the corresponding property change event.

 ### Custom Property Filter
 ```xml